Link to i3 website

 May 6, 2021

 Mathieu Brugidou, Pacte research associate (UMR 5194), CNRS-Université Grenoble Alpes- Sciences Po Grenoble, and senior researcher EDF R&D, and Philippe Suignard, Expert Research Engineer, EDF R&D.

 Que peuvent les algorithmes de plongement de mot pour l’analyse sociologique des textes ?

-What can word plunging algorithms do for sociological analysis of texts ?
+What can word embedding algorithms do for the sociological analysis of texts ?

 June 3, 2021